-In the following papers, we analyze this fundamental tradeoff between anonymity and latency information theoretically.
+In the following papers, we analyze this fundamental tradeoff between anonymity and different constraints on the mixes' abilities to shuffle the packets such as latency, memory and fairness.
 In particular, we quantify the anonymity of a network of mixes using the Shannon entropy of an eavesdroppers "estimate" of the packet sources, and propose delaying and reordering strategies for the mixes.
-We derive analytical lower and upper bounds on the maximum achievable anonymity as a function of the maximum packet latency, and characterize the optimal tradeoff under light traffic conditions.
+We derive analytical lower and upper bounds on the maximum achievable anonymity as a function of the system parameters, and characterize the optimal tradeoff under varying traffic conditions.

 "On the Anonymity of Chaum Mixes" abstract, pdf P. Venkitasubramaniam and V. Anantharam 2008 IEEE International Symposium on Information Theory, Toronto, Canada, July 2008.